-Scilla Calabria, a fishing village, is in a region of Italy virtually unknown to international visitors.ย Nestled along the Tyrrhenian coast of Calabria, the picturesque town of Scilla is a hidden gem waiting to be discovered.
+Scilla Calabria, a fishing village, is in a region of Italy virtually unknown to international visitors.
+Nestled along the Tyrrhenian coast of Calabria, the picturesque village of Scilla is a hidden gem waiting to be discovered.

-My sister and I arrived in charming Scilla (pronounced Shee-la) after a harrowing drive through the mountainous countryside.ย Itโs not hard to get to Scilla,ย Calabria from Tropea but using only google maps, we became hopelessly lost.
+My sister and I arrived in charming Scilla (pronounced Shee-la) after a harrowing drive through the mountainous countryside.
+It’s not hard to get to Scilla Italy from Tropea but using only Google Maps, we became hopelessly lost.

 By Car to Scilla Calabria:

 From Tropea: My few words of wisdom from that experience?
 If you are driving from Tropea to Scilla Italy via the back roads, take a good old-fashioned map.
 There is no direct autostrada (highway) between Tropea and Scilla.
-Both towns are located along the scenic coastal road known as the SS18 or the “Via Marina.”
+Both towns are located along the scenic Calabrian coast on the road known as the SS18 or the “Via Marina.”

 The route between Tropea and Scilla offers stunning views of the Tyrrhenian Sea.
 Please note that the SS18 is winding and narrow in some sections.